-On his entrance to the patina by the river's bank he immediately took to water and swam across the stream; here he carefully hunted the edge for several hundred yards down the river, but, finding nothing, he returned to the jungle at the point from which the river flowed.
-Here he again took to water, and, swimming back to the bank from which he had at first started, he landed and made a vain cast down the hollow.
+On his entrance to the patina by the river's bank he immediately took to water and swam across the stream; here he carefully hunted the edge for several hundred yards down the river, but, finding nothing, he returned to the jungle at the point from which the river flowed. he again took to water, and, swimming back to the bank from which he had at first started, he landed and made a vain cast down the hollow.
 Back he returned after his fruitless search, and once more he took to water.
-I began to despair of the possibility of his finding; but the true old hound was now swimming steadily down the stream, crossing and recrossing from either bank, and still pursuing his course down the river.
+I began to despair of the possibility of his finding; but the true old hound was now swimming steadily down the stream crossing and recrossing from either bank, and still pursuing his course down the river.
 At length he neared the spot where I knew that the elk had landed, and we eagerly watched to see if he would pass the scent, as he was now several yards from the bank.
 He was nearly abreast of the spot, when he turned sharp in and landed in the exact place; his deep and joyous note rung across the patinas, and away went the gallant old hound in full cry upon the scent, while I could not help shouting, "Hurrah for old Bluebeard!"
-In a few minutes he was by the side of the dead elk-a specimen of a true hound, who certainly had exhibited a large share of "reason."
+In a few minutes he was by the side of the dead elk, a specimen of a true hound, who certainly had exhibited a large share of "Reason."

-CHAPTER X.
+CHAP.
+X.

-WILD FRUITS - INGREDIENTS FOR A "SOUPE MAIGRE"-OR-CHIDACEOUS PLANTS - WILD NUTMEGS - NATIVE OILS - CINNAMON - PRIMEVAL FOREST - VALUABLE WOODS - THE MAHAWELLI RIVER-VARIETY OF PALMS-COCOA-NUT TODDY - ARRACK - COCOA-NUT OIL - COCOA-NUT PLANTING - THE TALIPOT PALM - THE ARECA PALM - BETEL-CHEWING - SAGO NUTS - VARIETY OF BEES - WASTE OF BEESWAX-EDIBLE FUNGI - NARCOTIC PUFF-BALL - INTOXICATING DRUGS - POISONED CAKES - THE "SACK TREE"-NO GUM TREES OF VALUE IN CEYLON.
+WILD FRUITS. - INGREDIENTS FOR A "SOUPE MAIGRE." - ORCHIDACEOUS PLANTS. - WILD NUTMEGS. - NATIVE OILS. - CINNAMON. - PRIMEVAL FORESTS. - VALUABLE WOODS. - THE MAHAWELLI RIVER. - VARIETY OF PALMS. - COCOA-NUT TODDY. - ARRACK. - COCOA-NUT OIL. - COCOA-NUT PLANTING. - THE TALIPOT PALM. - THE ARECA PALM. - BETEL CHEWING. - SAGO NUTS. - VARIETY OF BEES. - WASTE OF BEES-WAX. - EDIBLE FUNGI. - NARCOTIC PUFF BALL. - INTOXICATING DRUGS. - POISONED CAKES. - THE "SACK TREE." - NO GUMTREES OF VALUE IN CEYLON.

-A MONG the inexperienced there is a prevalent idea connected with tropical forests and jungles that they teem with wild fruits, which Nature is supposed to produce spontaneously.
+Among the inexperienced there is a prevalent idea connected with tropical forests and jungles, that they teem with wild fruits, which Nature is supposed to produce spontaneously.
 Nothing can be more erroneous than such an opinion; even edible berries are scantily supplied by the wild shrubs and trees, and these, in lieu of others of superior quality, are sometimes dignified by the name of fruit.

 The guava and the katumbillé are certainly very numerous throughout the Ouva district; the latter being a dark red, rough-skinned kind of plum, the size of a greengage, but free from stone.
-It grows upon a thorny bush about fifteen feet high; but the fruit is too acid to please most palates; the extreme thirst produced by a day's shooting in a burning sun makes it refreshing when plucked from the tree; but it does not aspire to the honor of a place at a table, where it can only appear in the form of red currant jelly, for which it is an undeniable substitute.
+It grows upon a thorny bush about fifteen feet high; but the fruit is too acid to please most palates; the extreme thirst produced by a day's shooting in a burning sun makes it refreshing when plucked from the tree; but it does not aspire to the honour of a place at the table, where it can only appear in the form of red currant jelly, for which it is an undeniable substitute.

-Excellent blackberries and a very large and fullflavored black raspberry grow at Newera Ellia; likewise the Cape gooseberry, which is of the genus "solanum."
+Excellent blackberries and a very large and full-flavoured black raspberry grow at Newera Ellia; likewise the Cape gooseberry, which is of the genus "solanum."
 The latter is a round yellow berry, the size of a cherry; this is enclosed in a loose bladder, which forms an outer covering.
-The flavor is highly aromatic, but, like most Ceylon wild fruits, it is too acid.
+The flavour is highly aromatic, but, like most Ceylon wild-fruits, it is too acid.